brian-rose/brian-rose.github.io/_sources/teaching.md.txt

 Open to students in the ATM and ENV programs (typically in junior or senior year).
 Offered every second Spring semester.

 Since 2020, this course uses my interactive textbook [The Climate Laboratory](https://brian-rose.github.io/ClimateLaboratoryBook/).
-All course content is available through this book.
+All course content is freely available and permissively licensed through this book ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).

 As of 2024, I'm using an access-controlled Brightspace page to manage class schedules, assignments, and announcements.